WJZ-FM: 105.7 the Fan

 On November 3, 2008, WHFS flipped to all-sports, branded as "105.7 The Fan".
 Along with the format change came a new call sign: WJZ-FM.
 The station put Ed Norris and Rob Long in morning drive time with "The Norris & Long Show".
 Mark Viviano and Damon "Bulldog" Yoffe had a late morning program, and Bruce Cunningham and Mark Zinno hosted in early afternoons.
 Scott Garceau and Anita Marks were named to host "The Scott Garceau Show" in afternoon drive.

-WJZ-FM retained WHFS' status as the flagship radio station for Baltimore Orioles baseball and Maryland Terrapins football and men's basketball.
+WJZ-FM retained WHFS' status as the flagship station for Baltimore Orioles baseball and Maryland Terrapins football and men's basketball.
 The WHFS call sign landed on 1580 AM (formerly WPGC) one week later.
 Orioles broadcasts moved from WJZ-FM back to WBAL (which WHFS had replaced as flagship in 2007) in 2011.
 In 2015, WJZ-FM reacquired the broadcast rights to Orioles games from WBAL for the second time.